eisenhauer/sst/README.md

 6.    perl ./chaos_build.pl

 This will install EVPath in ${HOME}/{bin,lib,include}.
-If you install evpath elsewhere, set the EVPATH_HOME environment variable before the next step.
+If you install evpath elsewhere, set the EVPATH_ROOT environment variable before the next step.

 To build SST, do: